-- 1. For the kick out from goal after a wide or score in all competitions the ball may be kicked from the hands or off the ground, from the 20 metre line, directly in front of the goalposts.
+- 1. For the kick out from goal after a wide or score in all competitions the ball may be kicked from the hands or off the ground, on or before the 20 metre line, directly in front of the goalposts.
 All players except the kicker and the goal keeper shall be outside the 20 metre line and at least 13 metres from the ball until it is kicked.
 Where a kicker other than the goalkeeper is taking the kickout, the goalkeeper must remain in the small rectangle until the ball is kicked. - 2.
 The ball must cross the 20 metre line, before being played by another player.
 Where another player offends, a free shall be awarded to the opposing team on the 20 metre line opposite, to where the foul occurred. - The player taking the kickout off the ground shall have the option of using a tee. - 4.
 Where in the referee's opinion, a kick out is being taken from the incorrect position, the kick out should be retaken from where indicated by the referee.
 Continued breach of this rule shall result in the kick out being disallowed and the ball being thrown in between a player from each side on the 20m line.
-All other players shall be 10 metres from the throw in.
+All other players shall be 10 metres from the throw in. - 5.
+If an attacking player deliberately delays the kick out the ball shall be moved forward 13 metres.